carlos-paezf/Carcassonne_Game_React/doc/english.md

 10. A chain of tiles is a set of tiles where every tile is adjacent to at least one tile on the chain.

     By examining the adjacent neighbors of a tile, the game determines whether a city chain, allowing players to earn extra points for their constructions.
 This mechanism encourages players to strategically place their tiles and connect them with existing features on the board.

+11. Road tiles score 1 point per tile and can only be placed in positions adjacent to road tiles, so the chain keeps getting larger.
+The game starts with a single road tile in the center.

+    Road tiles must be placed adjacent to other road tiles on the board.
+This rule also serves to determine if there are no valid positions left for a player to place a tile and thus trigger the end of the game.